-This recruitment campaign was being run in order to create a national supplementary panel for Student Paramedics.
+The HSE launched a national recruitment campaign for 2021 in order to create a national panel for Student Paramedics.

 Career Services – The Entrance Exam Experts run renowned preparation courses to help candidates who are serious about passing the selection process.
-Our preparation courses have helped hundreds of candidates to successfully join the HSE as Paramedics, EMTs and Intermediate Care Operatives.
+Our preparation courses have helped hundreds of candidates to successfully join the HSE as Student Paramedics.
 Our one of a kind online paramedic aptitude test preparation course is now available to book.

 This course includes tuition on the aptitude tests and the interview (Stage 2 & 4):

 The HSE periodically run recruitment campaigns that allow members of the public to apply for the position of Student Paramedics within the HSE.
 The recruitment process comprises of an online application form, aptitude tests and structured interviews.
 The recruitment campaigns are open to individuals who hold a C1 driving license and have passed the Leaving Certificate including Maths and a Science subject.
-For the full list of requirements and for the application form will be made available once a new recruitment campaign open on www.hse.ie
+The full list of requirements and the application form will be made available once a new recruitment campaign open on www.hse.ie